Screen#

 print [VEXcode!] on screen ▶

-The set cursor to next row block moves the cursor to column 1 on the next row on the brain’s screen.
+The set cursor to next row on screen stack block moves the cursor to column 1 on the next row on the Brain screen.

 set cursor to next row on screen